odoo/documentation/content/developer/tutorials/server_framework_101/05_firstui.rst

 updated, therefore all remarks made for CSV files hold true for XML files.
 When the data is linked to views, we add them to the ``views`` folder.

-In this chapter we will load our first action and menus though an XML file.
+In this chapter, we will load our first action and menus through an XML file.
 Actions and menus are standard records in the database.

 .. note::